TamasNeumer/Ph03nix-InterviewPrep/Java/OPA/2_WorkingWithJavaDataTypes.md

   - So the last line also fails to compile because it uses variables that were introduced in lines that also failed!
 - The constructor type reference creation always creates a new instance without caching.
 (Even in the case of Booleans)
 - Whenever you see "Compilation error" as a possible answer check for minor issues (unclosed parentheses, wrong primitive type names etc.)
+- a short VARIABLE can NEVER be assigned to a char without explicit casting.
+A short CONSTANT can be assigned to a char only if the value fits into a char.